Penal substitution: Definition

 The penal substitution theory teaches that Jesus suffered the penalty due, according to God the Father's wrath for humanity's sins.
+The St Andrews Encyclopedia of Theology states the definition as, “Jesus satisfies the righteousness of God by suffering the penalty for sin in our place, that we might participate in his righteousness”, while recognising that there is a wide range of views within that definition.

 Penal substitution derives from the idea that divine forgiveness must satisfy divine justice, that is, that God is not willing or able to simply forgive sin without first requiring a satisfaction for it.
-It states that God gave himself in the person of his Son, Jesus, to suffer the death, punishment and curse due to fallen humanity as the penalty for our sin.
+It states that God gave himself in the person of his Son, Jesus, to suffer the death, punishment and curse due to fallen humanity as the penalty for human sin.

 Important theological concepts about penal substitution depend on the doctrine of the Trinity.
 Those who believe that Jesus was himself God, in line with the doctrine of the Trinity, believe that God took the punishment upon himself rather than putting it on someone else.
 In other words, the doctrine of union with Christ affirms that, by taking the punishment upon himself, Jesus fulfils the demands of justice not for an unrelated third party but for those identified with him.
 If, in the penal substitution understanding of the atonement, the death of Christ deals with sin and injustice, his resurrection is the renewal and restoration of righteousness.